pascalj/readon/README.md

 article, err = readon.NewArticle(file)
 if err == nil {
 	// output the articles essential html without <html> and <body>
+	fmt.Println(article.ArticleHtml)
-	fmt.Println(article.ArticleHtml)}
+}
 ```

-Please note that Readon is using heuristics to determine what's the content of a website.
+Please note that Readon is using heuristics to determine what the content of a website is.
 It may get something wrong.
 In that case, please provide an example and file a bug.
 Thank you!

 ## Contribution